gnowoel/gnowoel.github.io/_posts/2015-10-18-gulp-streams.markdown

 }
 {% endhighlight %}

-The functionality remains the same, but with the help of `through2`, our implementation is simpler and the intent is clearer.
+The functionality remains the same, but with the help of `through2`, our implementation is simpler and intent is clearer.